 - Encourage the group to find a resolution.

 Organizations that Need an Advisor

 If you are a full-time faculty/staff at UNLV and you would like to advise a student organization, please see the list linked below.
 All organizations listed are currently looking for a new advisor!
 Please contact the organization directly.
 Once an advisor-organization match is made, we will remove the organization from this list.
-If there are any issues with communicating with the organization, please email Marni Dow, Program Coordinator for Involvement & Student Organization Development: email@example.com.
+If there are any issues with communicating with the organization, please email Marni Dow, Assistant Director for Student Involvement: email@example.com.